petsc/petsc/doc/docs/manual/vec.rst

 (or be duplicates of such a vector obtained via ``VecDuplicate()``).
 The ``InsertMode`` can be either ``ADD_VALUES`` or ``INSERT_VALUES``.

-One can scatter the local patches into the distributed vector with the command
+One can scatter the local vectors into the distributed global vector with the command

 .. code-block::